Zookeeper and Animal Trainer

 Do you ever get to interact with bears or big cats without barriers, and other obstructions or them being on sedatives?

-Asked by Kidbear3 over 9 years ago
+Asked by Kidbear3 almost 10 years ago

 Hi Kidbear!
 I have interacted with orphaned brown bear cubs without barriers or sedatives, but I have never interacted with adult bears or big cats without these safety precautions.
 All of my facilities have always had strict procedures in place to minimize accidents and injuries, so these types of interactions were never allowed.